Bruce Lubotsky Levin, DrPH, MPH

-Dr. Levin (with Dr. Ardis Hanson) authored Mental Health Informatics (Oxford University Press, 2013).
-Dr. Levin is also Senior Editor of numerous textbooks and textbook chapters, including: 1) Foundations of Behavioral Health (Springer, 2020); 2) Introduction to Public Health in Pharmacy, Second Edition (Oxford University Press, 2018); 3) Mental Health Services: A Public Health Perspective, 3rd Edition (Oxford University Press, 2010); 4) A Public Health Perspective of Women's Mental Health (Springer, 2010); and 5) Introduction to Public Health in Pharmacy (Jones & Bartlett Publishers, 2008).
+Dr. Levin is Senior Editor of numerous textbooks and textbook chapters, including: 1) Foundations of Behavioral Health (Springer, 2020); 2) Introduction to Public Health in Pharmacy, Second Edition (Oxford University Press, 2018); 3) Mental Health Services: A Public Health Perspective, 3rd Edition (Oxford University Press, 2010); and 4) A Public Health Perspective of Women's Mental Health (Springer, 2010).
+Dr. Levin (with Dr. Ardis Hanson) also authored Mental Health Informatics (Oxford University Press, 2013).

 In 2001, Dr. Levin received the Harold C. Piepenbrink Award for “Outstanding Contributions to Behavioral Health Services” from the Association of Behavioral Healthcare Management, National Council for Behavioral Health.